MousaviLaleh/Module1_Challenge/README.md

 After retrieving the data, and performing into readable format in excel, dataset is almost ready to analyze.
 By

 ### Analysis of Outcomes Based on Launch Date
+To help the Louise plan her campaign timeline, we need to take a closer look at how campaign length might be tied to its outcome.
+We should consider time, or more specifically, whether the length of a campaign makes a difference in determining its success.
+For example, is a shorter or longer campaign more effective?
+Is there a certain time of year when campaigns tend to be more successful?<br/>
+![by_date.png](/resources/by_date.png)<br/>
 The chart shows the months that launched the most successful campaigns was May, June and July.
 However, May to October, all had roughly the same number of failed campaigns launched.<br/>
-![by_date.png](/resources/by_date.png)<br/>

 ### Analysis of Outcomes Based on Goals
 Failed campaigns have much higher fundraising goals than successful Kickstarter campaigns.<br/>
 ![on_goals.png](/resources/on_goals.png)<br/>